Matchgirls' strike: Strike

-Besant helped at meetings with the management and terms were formulated at a meeting on 16 July, in accordance with which it was stated that fines, deductions for the cost of materials and other unfair deductions should be abolished and that in the future, grievances could be taken straight to the management without having to involve the foremen, who had prevented the management from knowing of previous complaints.
-Also, very importantly, meals were to be taken in a separate room, where the food would not be contaminated with phosphorus.
+Besant helped at meetings with management and terms were formulated at a 16 July meeting, in which fines, deductions for the cost of materials and other unfair deductions would be abolished.
+Also, grievances could be taken straight to management without having to involve the foremen, who had prevented management from knowing of previous complaints.
+An important additional term was that meals were to be taken in a separate room, where the food would not be contaminated with phosphorus.
 These terms were accepted and the strike ended.

-Aftermath
+Consequences

+Following the strike's success, the Union of Women Matchmakers (later the Matchmakers' Union) was formed later in 1888.
+On its creation, it was the largest union of women and girls in the country, and inspired a wave of collective organising among industrial workers.

-In 1891, the Salvation Army opened up its own match factory in the Bow district of London, using less toxic red phosphorus and paying better wages.
+In 1891 the Salvation Army opened up its own match factory in the Bow district of London, using less toxic red phosphorus and paying better wages.
 Part of the reason behind this match factory was the desire to improve the conditions of home workers, including children, who dipped white phosphorus-based matches at home.
-Several children died from eating these matches.
+Several children had died from eating these matches.

-The Bryant and May factory received bad publicity from these events, and in 1901 they announced that their factory no longer used white phosphorus.
+The Bryant & May factory received bad publicity from these events, and in 1901 they announced that their factory no longer used white phosphorus.
 The owners, Francis May and William Bryant, had started importing red-phosphorus based safety matches from John Edvard Lundström, in Sweden, in 1850.
-However, Bryant and May's safety matches sales had increased 10-fold by 1855 and Lundstrom was unable to increase his production any further, so they bought his British patent, and with his assistance, built a model safety match factory in Bow.
+However, Bryant & May's safety matches sales had increased 10-fold by 1855 and Lundström was unable to increase his production any further, so they bought his British patent, and with his assistance, built a model safety match factory in Bow.
 They started using red phosphorus in 1855, but could not compete in price against the much cheaper white phosphorus-based matches; hence the use of child labour.

 The Salvation Army had the same problem; their own matches were initially three times the price of white phosphorus-based matches.
-They had some partial success because many of their supporters refused to buy white phosphorus-based matches; they automated much of the match-making processes, but not box filling, thus bringing down costs; and the use of child labour in dangerous trades was prohibited.
-The factory still struggled to compete on price, and after 1898 the War Cry ceased to advertise their matches.
-Their last make-or-break advertisement was run on 24 February 1900.
-The Salvation Army match factory finally closed and was taken over by Bryant and May on 26 November 1901.
+They had some partial success because: many of their supporters refused to buy white phosphorus-based matches; they automated much of the match-making processes (but not box filling), thus bringing down costs; and the use of child labour in dangerous trades had been prohibited.
+But the factory still struggled to compete on price, and after 1898 the Salvation Army War Cry newspaper ceased to advertise their matches.
+Their last make-or-break advertisement was run on 24 February 1900, and the match factory finally closed and was taken over by Bryant & May on 26 November 1901.

-In 1908 the House of Commons passed an Act prohibiting the use of white phosphorus in matches after 31 December 1910.
+In 1908 the House of Commons passed the White Phosphorus Matches Prohibition Act 1908 (8 Edw.
+7. c.
+42) prohibiting the use of white phosphorus in matches after 31 December 1910.
 This was the United Kingdom's implementation of the 1906 Berne Convention on the prohibition of white phosphorus in matches.